smalhotra5/WalmartTaskListSub/README.md

 etc...
 and then press the Add Tasks button

+The walmart documentation provides information on methods and applicable guides

 **NOTE
 Some of the code is from a previous project and older terms may appear in the task list